marcpicaud/generator-prestashop/README.md

 # generator-prestashop [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Generate a PrestaShop store

+This generator scaffolds a fresh PrestaShop store.
+For now, it can only grab the the latest stable release and unzip ip for you.
+More features are coming.
 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-prestashop using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).